 Scrum is one of the most popular, if not the most popular, management frameworks available.
 Most Product Managers around the world use Scrum, making it a very important framework to learn and understand.

-The Scrum framework is popular because of how lightweight it is, and how simple it is to understand.
+Scrum is available to Product Managers all over — however, it can be quite difficult to utilize without the proper training.
+The reason Scrum as a framework in Agile methodology is so popular is how lightweight it is and how simple it is to understand.
 However, do not underestimate the framework, as it is simple to understand, but difficult to master.

-Layout of the Scrum Framework
+The layout of the Scrum Framework

 The Sprint is a timed effort, in which it is designated to a specific time duration.
 The Product Backlog is split into a Sprint Backlog, which is then given separately to different Scrum teams who conduct daily scrums, which is a 15 or so minute event for the development team to sync and create a plan for the next 24 hours, and sprint reviews, which is used to assess the increments, and readjust the backlogs if need be.
 If the Sprint is good, then it is placed back into the Product Backlog — if not, then it is incremented, or placed into a Sprint Retrospective to distribute once again into the cycle.

-The Scrum team consists of a Product Owner, the Development Team, and a Scrum Master.
-Scrum teams are not only self-functioning, but they’re also cross-functioning teams composing around these 3 critical roles.
+The Scrum Team consists of a Product Owner, the Development Team, and a Scrum Master.
+These teams are not only self-functioning, but they’re also cross-functioning teams composing around these 3 critical roles.
 Since the teams are self-functioning, they make their own decisions and choices on how to best accomplish the designated work, rather than have an outside source give directions on how to proceed with the work.